gabibdods/ConfinedandUnbound/README.md

 ### Recreate the Original Game Experience

-- Translate a beloved 3D game into a 2D format while preserving its mechanics, narrative, and atmosphere.
+- Translate a beloved 3D game into a 2D format while preserving its mechanics, narrative, and atmosphere

 ### Learn and Apply Event-Driven Development

-- Use RGSS scripting within RPG Maker XP to build interactive events, game logic, and cutscenes.
+- Use RGSS scripting within RPG Maker XP to build interactive events, game logic, and cutscenes

 ---